 Felony DUI Penalties

-Felony DUI charges are very serious and can result in up to three years in a California penitentiary or even more if someone was seriously injured.
+Felony DUI charges in California are very serious and can result in up to three years in a state penitentiary or even more if someone was seriously injured.
 Plus you will also face massive fines and the loss of your driver’s license for up to four years (although you may be able to get a restricted license after a year).
 You will also most likely be required to install an ignition interlock device in your car and pay drastically higher insurance rates for years to come.
 Judges are more inclined to avoid imposing jail or prison terms if the defendant gets serious alcohol treatment and wears an alcohol monitoring device for a significant period of time.
 That being said, even DUI charges that result in injury and are reduced to a misdemeanor can still result in a one year license suspension.

 Creative Commons Image by OfficerGreg